The top five kitchen innovations set to transform your cooking habits – Which? News

 While there were several fridges with cameras inside at IFA, Liebherr’s MIA system was the only one we saw that’s capable of recognising the food you have inside your fridge.
 This recognition is crucial, because it means the fridge is able to recommend recipes based on the food you already have.

-If you’re in the supermarket, the app can tell you what you need to buy to be able to cook certain recipes.
+If you’re in the supermarket, the app can tell you what you need to buy so you can cook certain recipes.

 Liebherr’s MIA system is a smart fridge camera and voice-controlled smart hub that can be used in any Liebherr fridge freezer.
-We don’t know how much it will cost yet, but the system will launch in the UK early in 2018.
+We don’t yet know how much it will cost, but the system will launch in the UK in early 2018.

 In preparation for MIA’s arrival, take a look at our Liebherr fridge freezer reviews.